XCSoar/xcsoar-data-content/README.md

 # xcsoar-data-content
 The data here is made available at [download.xcsoar.org](http://download.xcsoar.org).
 It currently maintains:
- * waypoint files that contain
+ * Waypoint files that contain:
- * - Turn-points
+   - Turn-points
    - Airfields
    - Out-landing Sites
- * Airspace files
+ * Airspace files:
    - Airspaces that have no other source

 ## Contributions